platformatic/platformatic/docs/service/plugin.md

   }
 }
 ```
-The path is relative to the config file path.

-You should export an async `function` which receives a parameters
+You should export an async `function` which receives the following parameters:

-- `app` (`FastifyInstance`) that is the main fastify [instance](https://www.fastify.io/docs/latest/Reference/Server/#instance)
+- `app` (`FastifyInstance`) the main fastify [instance](https://www.fastify.io/docs/latest/Reference/Server/#instance)
 - `opts` all the options specified in the config file after `path`

 ## Hot Reload

-Plugin file is being watched by [`fs.watch`](https://nodejs.org/api/fs.html#fspromiseswatchfilename-options) function.
+The plugin file is watched by the [`fs.watch`](https://nodejs.org/api/fs.html#fspromiseswatchfilename-options) function.

-You don't need to reload Platformatic Service server while working on your plugin.
-Every time you save, the watcher will trigger a reload event and the server will auto-restart and load your updated code.
+You don't need to reload the Platformatic Service server while working on your plugin.
+Every time you save, the watcher will trigger a reload event, and the server will auto-restart and load your updated code.

-:::tip
+:::info

-At this time, on Linux, file watch in subdirectories is not supported due to a Node.js limitation (documented [here](https://nodejs.org/api/fs.html#caveats)).
+On Linux, file watch in subdirectories is not supported due to a Node.js limitation ([documented here](https://nodejs.org/api/fs.html#caveats)).
 :::

 ## Directories

 The path can also be a directory.
 In that case, the directory will be loaded with [`@fastify/autoload`](https://github.com/fastify/fastify-autoload).

-Consider the following directory structure:
+**Example Directory Structure**

 ```
 ├── routes